pvakaris/investment_distribution_project/README.md

 Assumptions made:
 - Investors always look for the largest mortgage to fund (investments sorted by their size)
-- Investors that have the smallest expected annual income from interest get to choose first, when the algorithm considers the next investment.
+- Investors that have the smallest expected annual income from interest get to choose first, when the abstractAlgorithm considers the next investment.

+### Evolutionary algorithm

+Arguments passed into the algorithm:
+- ChromosomeType ---> How the chromosome is represented and how its fitness is calculated
+- minimisation ---> whether the algorithm is minimisation or maximisation of the fitness

 ---
 Author: **Vakaris Paulavičius**

-Version: **1.0**
+Version: **1.2**